initc3/ic3-website/content/events/fidelity17.md

 ---
-name: '<b>Fidelity is First in Finance to Support IC3</b>: Global Financial Leader Joins IC3 to Explore Blockchains'
+name: 'Fidelity is First in Finance to Support IC3'
+subtitle: Global Financial Leader Joins IC3 to Explore Blockchains
 location: New York, NY
 start: 2017-04-10
 end: 2017-04-10